petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/notification-api-basics.md

 BlogPostings_PUT_Unsubscribe_ToSites.sh [site-ID]
 ```

 This call returns no response.
-Verify the unsubscription by executing `Subscriptions_GET_FromMyUserAccount.sh`.
+Verify the subscription is gone by executing `Subscriptions_GET_FromMyUserAccount.sh`.
 The result should be empty:

 ```json
 {